dbt-labs/docs.getdbt.com/website/docs/docs/cloud/cloud-cli-installation.md

 Before you begin, make sure you have [Homebrew installed](http://brew.sh/) in your code editor or command line terminal.
 Refer to the [FAQs](#faqs) if your operating system runs into path conflicts.

-1. Verify that you don't already have dbt Core installed by running the following command.
+1. Verify that you don't already have dbt Core installed by running the following command:

   ```bash
   which dbt